 Once you’re in the resort there’s a freedom to get around the area easily.
 Whether you want to do a food shop in a supermarket lower down the valley or drive to a neighbouring ski resort for the best snow, it adds to the flexibility of your trip.

 It can be a great cost-saving once you’ve factored in ski and luggage carriage and transfer to your usual flight journey.
-Ferries and Eurotunnel also offer a flexible ticket service so you don’t have to have a mad panic to get on your departure.
+Ferries and LeShuttle also offer a flexible ticket service so you don’t have to have a mad panic to get on your departure.
 This is useful if there’s sudden traffic or bad weather during your journey.

 For the sustainability benefits of an electric car trip, read our guide on petrol vs electric cars.